Utshav-paudel/100Daysofcode/README.md

 # Day 2

-<p>Here in day 2 of codes I have learned about string slicing .
+<p>Here is day2 codes I have learned about string slicing .
 String in python is similar to array .
   </p>

 ```